Ernyoke/certified-aws-devops-professional/03-resilient-cloud-solutions/dynamodb.md

 ## DynamoDB Accelerator (DAX)

-- It is a seamless caching mechanism for DynamoDB
+- Fully managed, highly available, seamless in-memory cache for DynamoDB
 - It can be activated without doing any code change on the application which uses the database
 - Writes go through DAX to DynamoDB
-- Micro second latency for cache reads & queries
+- Microseconds latency for cache reads & queries
-- Solves one big problem: **Hot Key problem** (too many requests for the same key)
+- DAX addresses 3 core scenarios:
+    - DAX reduces response time of eventual consistency reads
+    - DAX reduces operational and application complexity by providing a managed service for caching
+    - For read-heavy or bursty workloads, DAX provides increased throughput and potential cost savings by reducing the needs for overprovision read capacity units
 - By default: 5 min TTL for every item in the cache
-- Up to 10 nodes in the cluster
 - Multi AZ (3 nodes minimum recommended)
 - Security (encryption at rest with KMS, IAM, CloudTrail)

-## DynamoDB Streams
+## DynamoDB Stream Processing

 - Changes in a DynamoDB table (create, update, delete) are pushed into a stream
 - This stream can be read by Lambda or by EC2 instances